-“Dance and gymnastics are the best because we can make up our own routines and perform with our friends!
-I also loved swimming this year as I learnt to dive and got to swim with flippers on so we could go faster.”
+“Dance and gymnastics are the best because we can make up our own routines and perform with our friends!”

 “I love doing PE because I love exercising and playing games.
 My favourite activities are team games because I always want to win and play against others in my class!
 It is definitely my favourite lesson.”